f5devcentral/f5-agility-labs-cert/docs/class3/class3.rst

 This class covers the following topics:

-- Packet Processing and Virtual Server Processing Order
+- Accessing the lab, networking and BIG-IP traffic flow
 - Virtual Server and Pool Behavior and Status
 - Administrative Troubleshooting of the |bip|
 - Support, Analytics and iApps